 Chamisso's well-known tale of Peter Schlemihl belongs to a widely diffused family of legends, which show that a man's shadow has been generally regarded not only as an entity, but as a sort of spiritual attendant of the body, which under certain circumstances it may permanently forsake.
 It is in strict accordance with this idea that not only in the classic languages, but in various barbaric tongues, the word for "shadow" expresses also the soul or other self.
 Tasmanians, Algonquins, Central-Americans, Abipones, Basutos, and Zulus are cited by Mr. Tylor as thus implicitly asserting the identity of the shadow with the ghost or phantasm seen in dreams; the Basutos going so far as to think "that if a man walks on the river-bank, a crocodile may seize his shadow in the water and draw him in."
 Among the Algonquins a sick person is supposed to have his shadow or other self temporarily detached from his body, and the convalescent is at times "reproached for exposing himself before his shadow was safely settled down in him."
+If the sick man has been to pronounce the name of Jehovah; and hence we may perhaps have before us the ultimate source of the horror with which the Hebraizing Puritan regards such forms of light swearing-"Mon Dieu," etc.-as are still tolerated on the continent of Europe, but have disappeared from good society in Puritanic England and America.
+The reader interested in this group of ideas and customs may consult Tylor, Early History of Mankind, pp. 142, 363; Max Müller, Science of Language, 6th edition, Vol. II. p.
+37; Mackay, Religious Development of the Greeks and Hebrews, Vol. I. p.
+146.

-If the sick man has been plunged into stupor, it is because his other self has travelled away as far as the brink of the river of death, but not being allowed to cross has come back and re-entered him.
-And acting upon a similar notion the ailing Fiii will sometimes lie down and raise a hue and cry for his soul to be brought back.
-Thus, continues Mr. Tylor, "in various countries the bringing back of lost souls becomes a regular part of the sorcerer's or priest's profession."[164]
+plunged into stupor, it is because his other self has travelled away as far as the brink of the river of death, but not being allowed to cross has come back and reentered him.
+And acting upon a similar notion the ailing Fiji will sometimes lie down and raise a hue and cry for his soul to be brought back.
+Thus, continues Mr. Tylor, "in various countries the bringing back of lost souls becomes a regular part of the sorcerer's or priest's profession."
 On Aryan soil we find the notion of a temporary departure of the soul surviving to a late date in the theory that the witch may attend the infernal Sabbath while her earthly tabernacle is quietly sleeping at home.
 The primeval conception reappears, clothed in bitterest sarcasm, in Dante's reference to his living contemporaries whose souls he met with in the vaults of hell, while their bodies were still walking about on the earth, inhabited by devils.